bufbuild/protobuf-es/MANUAL.md

 ### Proto2 group fields

-Groups are a deprecated language feature of proto2, that allows to declare a field and a message at the same time:
+Groups are a deprecated language feature of [proto2] that allows you to declare a field and a message at the same time:

 ```protobuf
 optional group MyGroup = 1 {